Venkat546/Rule-Engine-Application/README.md

 -Open Postman and create a new request.
 -Set the HTTP method (e.g., POST or GET).
--Enter the endpoint URL (e.g., http://localhost:8080/api/rules/create).
+-Enter the endpoint URL - http://localhost:8080/api/rules/create
 -For POST requests, set the request body in JSON format.
 -Send the request and check the response in the Postman interface.